realworldocaml/book/book/maps-and-hashtables/README.md

 hash function]{.idx}

-The bound on the traversal means that the hash function may ignore part of the data structure, and this can lead to pathological
-<span class="keep-together">cases</span> where every value you store has the
-same hash value.
+The bound on the traversal means that the hash function may ignore part of the data structure, and this can lead to pathological cases where every value you store has the same hash value.
 We'll demonstrate this below, using the function `List.range` to allocate lists of integers of different length:

 ```ocaml env=main
 # Hashtbl.Poly.hashable.hash (List.range 0 9);;